Tranmere Rovers Football Club is proud of its history....

 In three successive seasons, the side was on the brink of a place in the top flight of English football, but each time Rovers were disappointed, an emotion the Club also experienced when losing in the semi-finals of the League Cup against Aston Villa and missing out on another match at Wembley.

-A reconstructed Prenton Park was opened in March 1995, with the all-seater stadium now holding just under 17,000 supporters.
+A reconstructed Prenton Park was opened in March 1995, with the stadium now all-seater stadium.
 Just one year later, King was replaced by Aldridge, who took up the role of player-manager.

 After Aldridge retired from playing in 1999, he led the Club through a period that will long be remembered for many great cup results.